oleggromov/oleggromov-feisty/content/pages/observing-style-changes/index.md

 }
 ```

 Essentially, it checks the type of the mutation and proceeds to a corresponding branch.
-It's either call to `this.invokeAll`, which just invokes all subscribers, or a few additional checks aimed to call `this.invokeAll` only when a `link` or a `style` element is inserted.
+It's either calling `invokeAll` directly, which just invokes all subscribers, or performing a few checks for element types in order to call `invokeAll` for links or stylesheets.

-This part, the `DocumentObserver`, is used from within `SauronStyle` like that:
+This part, the `DocumentObserver`, is instantiated in SauronStyle class.

 ```javascript
 this.documentObserver = getDocumentObserver()
 this.listenerId = this.documentObserver.addListener(this.checkDiff)
 ```

 First, we use it as a singleton because we only have one document.
-Second, we subscribe the same `this.checkDiff` to relevant changes to the document.
+Second, we subscribe the same `checkDiff` to relevant changes to the document.

 ## Issues

-Well, this seems to work decently well but are there any problems?
+Well, the code I described seems to work decently but are there any problems?

 First of all, the performance is low.
 We often call `getComputedStyle` and a call takes a few milliseconds, from 1 to 5-6 on my MacBook '2013.
 It's slow.
 Imagine a few thousand elements on a page which you want to observe.
 Will it take a few seconds to react to a DOM change?
 Yes, it will.

-Second, the algorithm is more of proof-of-concept quality rather than production-ready.
-We call `checkDiff` method extensively, for any change in DOM that sometimes won't be related at all to the element we observe.
+Second, the library is more of proof-of-concept quality rather than a production-ready solution.
+We call `checkDiff` method extensively for any change in DOM, which sometimes won't be related at all to the element we observe.
 I guess this additional computational complexity can be eliminated by computing and storing element styles outside DOM.
-But this could lead to more mistakes in difference detection and *much bigger* comprehension complexity.
+But this could lead to more mistakes in detecting differences and a much bigger comprehension complexity.

-I'm also not quite sure that I haven't forgotten any other ways to affect element styles.
+I'm also not quite sure that I haven't forgotten any other ways to update element's styles.

 ## How to Help

-- tell me if you have ever needed anything like that
+- Tell me if you have ever needed anything like that.
-- think and share your thoughts about any other possible ways of detecting style changes
+- Think and share your thoughts about any other possible ways of detecting style changes.
-- give [the library](https://github.com/oleggromov/sauron-style) a star on GitHub
-- actually use it in one of your projects! 👻
+- Give [the library](https://github.com/oleggromov/sauron-style) a star on the GitHub or use it for one of your projects! 👻

 Thanks for your attention!